5 Lies That Lead to an Affair

 Then I met a man—a gorgeous, smooth, successful man, the kind I would normally find irresistible—while on vacation.
 He pursued me with the most romantic words and behaviors a woman could stand without melting.
 It was just like Hollywood.

 Suddenly it dawned on me: The attention he was giving me wasn’t about me.
 It was about sex and lust and greed.
 I wasn’t special to him: I was just another potential conquest.
 He was a wolf in sheep’s clothing, using attention and flattery to get what he wanted from me.
-The Apostle Paul described similar men in Ro.
-16:18: “For such people are not serving our Lord Christ, but their own appetites.
+The Apostle Paul described similar men in Romans 16:18: “For such people are not serving our Lord Christ, but their own appetites.
 By smooth talk and flattery they deceive the minds of naive people” (emphasis mine).